Skip to main content

 (July 9, 2015) — University of Kentucky student Elizabeth Glass is participating in a highly competitive internship at the Cloisters Museum and Garden at the Metropolitan Museum of Art in New York City this summer.

 A native of Lexington, the art history and visual studies/museum studies senior who is also working toward a minor in German, began applying for summer internships over the past winter break.
-She applied to such museums as the Museum of Contemporary Art in
+She applied to such museums as the

 Compiled by Tasha Ramsey